TasmanAnalytics/tasman-dbt-mta/docs/configuration.md

 `att_window`: A string field used to describe the attribution window as plain text.
 This is passed as metadata in the output table as additional context.
 `time_seconds`: The maximum time in seconds allowed between a touch and conversion.

+# Touches vs Sessions
+The term used throughout this package to describe the actions taken by a given user is a touch.
+However, many organisations prefer to think about attribution from a session perspective.
+The engine supports both and isn't opionated in its approach.

+If working with individual touches, its important to filter out touches that come from an internal referrer - particularly when using a last-touch model - otherwise the last touch will almost always be an internal touch and provide little insight.

+If working with sessions, its important that sessionisation is completed upstream of the engine, and that the model contains 1 row per session.